 4. Elenco XK-700k Digital/Analog Trainer in Case

 If you are willing to invest in an electronics lab that will fit a high school student from DC to AC to programmable devices, you may be interested in this kit from Elenco.
 No soldering; all of the components are included.
-This is a perfect replacement for the now discontinued kit we used to work through the free course.
+This is a perfect replacement for the now discontinued kit we used.
 You can view the manual at the manufacturer’s site.

 5. AC/DC Electric Circuit Card Game